vishakhadhonde9/Kubernetes/Session-1] Introduction.md

   - It updates in real time, so whenever something changes in Kubernetes (like a new pod being created), etcd knows immediately.

 ### c. kube-scheduler -
+- Kube-Scheduler is a core component of Kubernetes that decides where to run new Pods in the cluster.
+- It ensures that containers are running in a pod and are healthy.
 - Scheduler is responsible for deciding which node (worker machine) should run the newly created pods.
 It selects nodes based on factors like resource availability, policies, and constraints.
 - Scheduler makes decisions like placing pods where there are enough CPU or memory resources and balancing workloads across nodes.\
 - Kube-Scheduler is a core component of Kubernetes that decides where to run new Pods in the cluster.
 It ensures that workloads are distributed efficiently across worker nodes.